clandestine-avocado/deconz-rest-plugin/README.md

 To learn more about the REST-API itself please visit the [REST-API Documentation](http://dresden-elektronik.github.io/deconz-rest-doc/) page.<br>

-# Interacting with the API - Getting Started
+### Interacting with the API - Getting Started
-Do a GET request to ```https://phoscon.de/discover``` to get the IP and other internal gateway data
+Unless you already know the IP and port of your gateway, you need to do a GET request to ```https://phoscon.de/discover``` to get the IP and other internal gateway data

-Response:
+Example Response:
 ```
 [
   {